boustrophedon/extrasafe/README.md

 ## Landlock

-[Landlock](https://landlock.io/) is a new LSM that [exposes an ABI via new syscalls](https://www.kernel.org/doc/html/latest/userspace-api/landlock.html) for userland developers to use, which mitigates the issues described above with regards to filtering on specific files.
+[Landlock](https://landlock.io/) is a new LSM that [exposes an ABI via new syscalls](https://www.kernel.org/doc/html/latest/userspace-api/landlock.html) for userland developers to use, which mitigates the issues described above with regards to filtering on specific filesystem paths.

 However, it's very new so older systems very likely don't have access to it, and it also only currently supports filesystem-related functionality.